tylertitsworth/5th-age-srd/Classes/Warlord.md

 **Target:** One nearby ally who made a Melee Attack

-**Effect:** The ally deals damage equal to your Charisma modifier + Level, twice charisma at 5th level and trice at 8th, to a different enemy they are also engaged with.
+**Effect:** The ally deals damage equal to your Charisma modifier + Level, twice charisma at champion tier and thrice at epic tier, to a different enemy they are also engaged with.

 #### Adventurer Feat